Knicks vs. Cavaliers odds, prediction: 2026 NBA Eastern Conference Finals picks, Game 3 bets by proven model

 The first game required a wild 22-point rally plus overtime, but Jalen Brunson and the New York Knicks took care of business at home, building a 2-0 lead in the best-of-seven 2026 NBA Eastern Conference Finals series against the Cleveland Cavaliers.
 Four players scored in double figures in New York's Game 2 109-93 win, with Josh Hart pouring in 21 points.
 Now the Cavs get the opportunity play in front of the home crowd, where they're 6-1 in the 2026 NBA playoffs.
 No team has ever rallied from a 3-0 deficit in NBA playoff history, so it's a critical night for the Donovan Mitchell, James Harden and the Cavs.

 Tipoff from Rocket Arena in Cleveland is set for 8 p.m.
-ET. on Saturday.
-Cleveland is a 2.5-point favorite in the latest Knicks vs. Cavaliers odds from FanDuel Sportsbook, while the over/under for total points scored is 214.5.
+ET on Saturday.
+Cleveland is a 2.5-point favorite in the latest Knicks vs. Cavaliers odds from FanDuel Sportsbook, while the over/under for total points scored is 214.5, up a point from the opening line.
 Before making any Cavaliers vs. Knicks picks, check out the Cavaliers vs. Knicks predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the conference finals of the 2026 NBA playoffs on a sizzling 26-10 roll (72%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.